BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/prefers/v1/docs/units/ResinColumn_spec.md

 > Parameters validated against literature.
 See Walch & Jungbauer (2017) for continuous chromatography design principles.

 ## Overview
-The `ResinColumn2` unit is a versatile packed-bed column model that can simulate two distinct physical processes based on the selected `preset`:
+The `ResinColumn` unit is a versatile packed-bed column model that can simulate two distinct physical processes based on the selected `preset`:

 1.  **Ion Exchange (Chromatography):** Models a bind-and-elute cycle where a target molecule binds to the resin and is subsequently eluted.
 Key design parameter is Dynamic Binding Capacity (DBC).
 2.  **Adsorption (e.g., Activated Carbon):** Models a flow-through or capture process where contaminants are removed from the stream.
 Key design parameter is Empty Bed Contact Time (EBCT).